mjordan/introduction_to_relational_databases/README.md

   * Department [Do we need department here and in Courses?]
   * Email address

 We can then use this list as a basis for rough ER diagram, which provides us with an opportunity to think about the relationships between the entities using a more formalized approach.
-In this example, the person doing the modelling created a rough ER diagram using [Lucidchart](https://www.lucidchart.com), printed it, and wrote notes on it to resolve the questions that came up when adding entity attributes to the list:
+In this example, the person doing the modelling created a rough ER diagram using [Lucidchart](https://www.lucidchart.com), printed it, and wrote notes on it to define the relationships between the entities and to resolve the questions that came up when adding attributes to the list:

 ![Rough ER diagram with notes](assets/classes_modelling_example.jpg)